zapata-engineering/orqviz/README.md

 In [this notebook](https://github.com/zapatacomputing/orqviz/blob/main/docs/examples/sombrero.ipynb) we have the _Sombrero_ example that we showcase in our paper.
 We also have an [advanced example notebook](https://github.com/zapatacomputing/orqviz/blob/main/docs/examples/example_notebook.ipynb) which provides a thorough demonstration of the flexibility of the `orqviz` package.

-We have recently published a paper on arXiv where we review the tools available with `orqviz`.
-TODO: Link to arXiv.
+We have recently published a paper on arXiv where we review the tools available with `orqviz`: [ORQVIZ: Visualizing High-Dimensional Landscapes in Variational Quantum Algorithms](https://arxiv.org/abs/2111.04695)

 ## Installation